PartyLayerDocs

 💡 Tip

-This path works only with Loop.
-For Console / Nightly / Bron, use the Token Standard command flow above — those wallets do not expose a high-level transfer helper.
+This helper works only with Loop.
+For Console / Nightly / Bron / Send, use the Token Standard command flow above; those wallets do not expose a high-level transfer helper.
+Send fuses the prepare-sign-submit steps into prepareExecuteAndWait internally, so the Token Standard command flow is the canonical path there.

 Recipient accepts the instruction